Bureau of Indian Education: Kayenta Community School

 Kayenta Community School is a K-8 school.
 The facility, also known as Kayenta Boarding School, is a boarding school serving both day and dormitory students.

 It opened in 1935 as the Kayenta Indian School.

 In 1985 the school had 520 students and 19 employees.
 The school at the time had 11 staff positions in which the school could not hire anyone, a position that Robert LaFlore, the principal, called "not quite normal".
 Some of the teachers left to work at the Kayenta Unified School District.

 Red Rock Day School

 The school is a K-8 school in Red Valley, Arizona.
-In addition to Red Valley, it has students from Cove, Mitten Rock, and Oak Springs.

 It was created in or after 1932, with the building completed in 1935.
 Circa 1950 it gained boarding facilities and was known as Red Rock Boarding School, but it later reverted into being a day school.

 In 1974 its enrollment was 83.
 At the time it was the only BIA school in which all of its employees were Navajo people.
 In that year the school was hiring ethnic Navajo, bilingual in English and Navajo, who were finishing their university educations.
 Additionally, by that year it had a forked stick hogan in which it held some classes taught by Navajo senior citizens.
 The hogan was the impetus of Navajo senior citizens who paid the money to have it built and who built it.

 In 2022 the school had 114 students.